microsoft/nni/docs/en_US/SearchSpaceSpec.md

   * Which means the variable value is one of the options, which should be a list.
 The elements of options can themselves be **nested** stochastic expressions.
 In this case, the stochastic choices that only appear in some of the options become conditional parameters.

   * An simple [example](../../examples/trials/mnist-cascading-search-space/search_space.json) of [nested] search space definition.
 The elements of options in the list must be dictionary with one key `_name` and its value pair.
 Here is a [sample]((../../examples/trials/mnist-cascading-search-space/sample.json) ) which users can get from nni with **nested** search space definition.
-Tuners which support this feature is as follows:
+Tuners which support nested search space is as follows:

     - Random Search
     - TPE